ToniBiro/Proiect-GeomComp/docs/NonTehnicalDescription.md

 As a user I want to be able to name my polygons so that I find them more easily.
 ```

+### Features:
+- Server (backend):
+  - get_polygon_info
+  - compute_intersection
+- Interface (frontend):
+  - addPolygon
+  - setCurrentPolygon
+  - addVertex
+  - setVertexPosition

+### Behavior Description
-### Features Server (backend):
+###### - Server (backend):
   - get_polygon_info: given 1 polynom, it returns the area, perimeter and the type (convex, concave) of that polynom
   - compute_intersection: given 2 polynoms, it returns 3 list containing the components of the first polynom except the intersection, the second polynom except the intersection and a polynom of the intersection

-### Features Interface (frontend):
+###### - Interface (frontend):
   - addPolygon: adds an empty polygon (no vertices)
   - setCurrentPolygon: change the current modified polygon
   - addVertex: for the current polygon add a vertex
   - setVertexPosition: change a vertex position for a polygon